pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       (INSTANCENAME) through an association with
                                       this role (property name in the association that matches this parameter).
 Optional.
-      -R, --resultrole <role name>    Filter by the result role name provided.
+      -R, --result-role <role name>   Filter by the result role name provided.
                                       Each returned instance (or instance
                                       name)should be associated with the source
                                       instance name (`INSTANCENAME`) through an
                                       association with returned object having this
                                       role (property name in the association that matches this parameter).
 Optional.
-      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instances.
+      -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 This
                                       subcommand may use either pull or
                                       traditional operations depending on the